dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 understanding.](images/hl_mypy_vs_grep.svg)

 ## Designing Prompts to Extract Optionality Activations
+\todo{we can probably just make this a brief part of the related work}
 At this point, we’ve figured out how to roughly measure optionality understanding in the output of various language models, but we still don’t know what their internal representations might look like or when